OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:4

-> Abishua, Naaman, Ahoah,
+> Abishua, and Naaman, and Ahoah,

 ## 1 Chronicles 8:5

-> Gera, Shephuphan, and Huram.
+> Gera, and Shephuphan, and Huram.

 ---